[Last updated 25 July 2020, not all charts]

 We can also look at the percentage difference between the years, but only for days that have the same day type in terms of school term or holidays, and public holidays where they fall on the equivalent day of the year.
 So there are some gaps in the following chart, plus some noise due to daily fluctuations:

-This chart shows January to early July.
+This chart shows January to late July.
 There are gaps around the autumn school holidays and Easter as they didn’t perfect match days of the year perfectly.

 You need to not get too excited about daily variations (the Tuesday in the second week of 2019 school holidays had unusually low volume in Melbourne for some reason, which shows up as a spike for 2020).

 However in regional Victoria volumes were relatively higher in the winter school holidays – perhaps as Melbourne people were more likely to travel intrastate for holidays (interstate travel being heavily restricted, and travel not having been an option in the previous autumn school holidays).
-Regional Victoria travel volumes (at least up to 7 July) were down a similar percentage on 2019 as the first week of school holidays.
+Regional Victoria travel volumes have been tracking around 10% below 2019 since early June.

-The next chart compares each 2020 week with the same week 2019, although it is important to note that there was quite a bit of week to week variation in 2019, and the autumn school holidays started a couple of weeks earlier in 2020.
+The next chart compares each 2020 week with the same week 2019 for Melbourne LGAs plus Mitchell.
+However it is important to note that there was quite a bit of week to week variation in 2019, and the autumn school holidays started a couple of weeks earlier in 2020.

 How has traffic reduced by time of day?